 Note – Once you enable PXE responder, notice that all the options under Multicast tab are greyed out.
 That makes sense because previously whenever you enabled multicast, WDS was installed on the servers.

 I need to add two basic rules here :-

 - If you enable PXE responder, Multicast options are greyed out / disabled.

 - If you enable multicast to simultaneously send data to multiple clients, then you cannot use PXE responder service.

-To confirm if PXE responder service is installed, launch services.msc.
+To confirm PXE responder service installation, launch services.msc.
 You will find ConfigMgr PXE Responder Service in the list of services.